How to increase user engagement with product changes in 2019

 Here is how to communicate product changes to users to boost engagement and growth

 Don’t count on email to communicate product changes

-Email is the instinctual way to announce anything to your network.
+Email is the instinctive way to announce anything to your network.
 But your emails are not effective and almost a waste of time.
 You’re lucky to get a 20% open rate and a fraction of that in clicks.
 When you think about it, that’s not that great.
 Especially if your goal is to get people on your site or product and exploring your changes.
 Only ~2% of your users doing that means the vast majority are missing all of the hard work your team is putting into making a better product.
 Even regular users will miss updates and new features or be confused when they see changes that you haven’t communicated.
-Instead, use Beamer to communicate product changes directly within the interface.
-Beamer is an in-app announcement platform where you can publish visual, engaging updates.
+Instead, use a changelog like Beamer to communicate product changes directly within the interface.
+Beamer is an in-app newsfeed and notification center where you can publish visual, engaging updates.
 You can send segmented notifications, just tailored for your users, with better open and engagement rate than emails, blogs or other traditional communication channels.
 Learn more about the most effective ways to engage users (not email!)

 Give specific CTAs in your announcement

 It means nothing to users to just announce a new feature and hope that they will start using it regularly.
 You’ve probably experienced this where you receive and update message from Gmail or another platform you use frequently and close out after the first line.
 The product change could be something really cool and useful to users but they likely won’t figure that out right away and put it to use.
 Give your users suggestions on how to use new features and what they can do with updates that is relevant and helpful to them.
 Then, at the bottom of your update have a direct link or other CTA directly to the new feature to get them started.

 Be as visual as possible in your message